mia-platform/documentation/docs/development_suite/monitoring/monitoring.md

 The area is divided by the number of environments existing in the specific project.
 In the top menu, it is possible to change the environment to be monitored.

+Within each environment you can view, using the sidebar on the left, all the workloads that you can monitor, as pods.

-Within each environment, you can view all the available pods and their current properties.
+All the available pods and their current properties.
 The labels of the columns in the table are:
 * **Status** : Status representing a general overview of the pod state.
 Can be:
   * **OK**: the pod has phase completed or running, has all containers ready and has never restarted